 Data Scientists perform the aforementioned jobs by developing heuristic algorithms and models that can be used in the future for significant purposes.
 This amalgamation of technology and concepts makes Data Science a potential field for lucrative career opportunities.
 I hope by this explanation you are clear with the concepts of Data Science vs Data Analytics.

-Watch this Video on the Difference between Data Analyst and Data Scientist
+Watch this Video on the Data Science Full Course:

 How are these technologies impacting the economy?

 Data is the baseline for almost all activities performed today, be it in the field of education, research, healthcare, technology, or retail.
 Also, nowadays, the orientation of businesses has changed from being product-focused to data-focused.
 Even a small piece of information has become valuable for companies.
 The visualization and analysis of information help in acquiring business insights.
 This necessity gave rise to the need for experts who can bring out meaningful insights from data.

 Big Data Engineers, Data Scientists, and Data Analysts are kinds of specialists who deal with data.
 These roles vary according to the process flow from the raw data to a finished data product.

 - Banking and investment